LisMarEsc89/metamask-docs/README.md

-# MetaMask developer documentation
+% MetaMask developer documentation %

 This is the MetaMask developer documentation repository.
-The documentation site is hosted at [`docs.metamask.io`](https://docs.metamask.io), and it's built using [Docusaurus](https://docusaurus.io/), a static site generator purpose-built for technical documentation.
+The documentation site is hosted @[`docs.metamask.io`] (https://docs.metamask.io) & it's built using [Docusaurus] (https://docusaurus.io/), a static site generator purpose-built for technical documentation.
+May Build locally, and also Builds the documentation(s) site locally using the following steps.

-## Build locally

-Build the documentation site locally using the following steps.

 ### Prerequisites